-1401 - Degree in Chemical Engineering
+1404 - Degree in Industrial Electronic Engineering

-- G3 Knowledge of basic and technological subjects that allows students to learn new methods and theories and provides them with versatility to adapt to new situations. - G4 Ability to solve problems with initiative, decision-making skills, creativity and critical reasoning and to communicate and transmit knowledge, abilities and skills in the field of industrial engineering. - B2 Understanding and mastery of the basic concepts of the general laws of mechanics, thermodynamics, fields, waves and electromagnetism and of their application to solve engineering problems.
+- CG3 Knowledge of basic and technological subjects that allows students to learn new methods and theories and provides them with versatility to adapt to new situations. - CG4 Ability to solve problems with initiative, decision-making skills, creativity and critical reasoning and to communicate and transmit knowledge, abilities and skills in the field of industrial engineering (with specific industrial electronics technology). - CG13 Understanding and mastery of the basic concepts of the general laws of mechanics, thermodynamics, electromagnetics fields and waves, and of their application to solve engineering problems.